Parthz5538/Multilevel_Modelling/README.md

 ## 📁 Files

-- `Multilevel_Modelling.Rmd`: Main analysis file containing code and interpretation.
+- `Instructions.Rmd`: Main analysis file containing code and interpretation.
 - `hospSatisfaction.Rda`: Simulated dataset used for the analysis.

 ## 🧠 Project Overview